Daves-devspace/Smart-surveyor/README.md

 Contact: [info@liorixdigital.com]
 GitHub: [(https://github.com/Daves-devspace/Smart-surveyor.git)]

  Ready for the field, ready for launch 🚀

+“Digitizing the land, empowering the hands.” 🌍📐🛰️